From Demonstrations to Safe Deployment: Path-Consistent Safety Filtering for Diffusion Policies

 The safety filter (Algorithm~\ref{alg:shielded-diffusion}, line 9-14) operates at a high frequency and formally guarantees constraint satisfaction while staying on the desired path~\eqref{eq:policy_desired_path}.
-Based on the current state of the robot~$\bm{x}_0 = \bm{x}(t)$ and the measured object positions~$\bm{m}_{\text{o}}(t)$ (Algorithm~\ref{alg:shielded-diffusion}, line 10), we compute a path-consistent monitored trajectory \cite{thumm_2025_GeneralSafety} with intended step $[t_0,t_\text{I}]$ and failsafe trajectory (stopping motion) $[t_\text{I},t_\text{F}]$
+Based on the current state of the robot~$\bm{x}_0 = \bm{x}(0)$ and the measured object positions~$\bm{m}_{\text{o}}(t)$ (Algorithm~\ref{alg:shielded-diffusion}, line 10), we compute a path-consistent monitored trajectory \cite{thumm_2025_GeneralSafety} by concatenating an intended trajectory (desired or recovery motion) $[0,t_\text{I}]$ and a failsafe trajectory (stopping motion) $[t_\text{I},t_\text{F}]$

-At each low-level safety timestep of duration~$\alpha_\text{s}$, we verify the monitored trajectory~\eqref{eq:shield_monitored_trajectory} for the task-specific safety constraints as described in~\Cref{sec:safety_constraints}.
-If the verification is successful, we execute the intended trajectory~${\bm{u}_\text{safe}(t)=\bm{u}_\text{I}(t)}$; otherwise, we proceed one step on the last successfully verified failsafe trajectory, i.e., ${\bm{u}_\text{safe}(t)=\bm{u}_\text{F}(t)}$.
-This process is repeated until we receive a new action chunk~\eqref{eq:policy_action_chunk} from the policy after~$h\Delta t / \alpha_\text{s}$ safety steps.
+At each safety timestep of duration~$\alpha_\text{s}$, we verify the monitored trajectory~\eqref{eq:shield_monitored_trajectory} for the task-specific safety constraints as described in~\Cref{sec:safety_constraints}.
+If the verification is successful, we execute the intended trajectory~${\bm{u}_\text{safe}(t)=\bm{u}_\text{I}(t)}$; otherwise, we proceed with the last successfully verified failsafe trajectory that brings the system to an invariable safe set, i.e., ${\bm{u}_\text{safe}(t)=\bm{u}_\text{F}(t)}$.
+We repeat this process until receiving a new action chunk from the policy after~$h\Delta t / \alpha_\text{s}$ safety steps.
 Since this safeguarding mechanism is provably safe by induction, as shown in prior work~\cite{thumm_2025_GeneralSafety}, PACS enables the safe deployment of DPs.